qyang-nj/llios/macho_parser/LC_CODE_SIGNATURE.md

 * anchor apple generic
     * The certificate chain must lead to an Apple root.
 * certificate leaf[subject.CN] = "iPhone Distribution: Airbnb, Inc. (xxxxxxxxxx)"
-    * The leaf (signing) certificate must be Airbnb iPhone Distribution.
+    * The leaf (signing) certificate must be for Airbnb iPhone Distribution.
 * certificate 1[field.1.2.840.113635.100.6.2.1]
     * The certificate that issues the leaf certificate must have filed `1.2.840.113635.100.6.2.1`.
 This is saying it has to be Apple Worldwide Developer Relations Certification Authority.